leomarquine/php-etl/docs/Extractors/Collection.md

 # Collection Extractor

-The collection extractor can be used to get data from any iterable item.
+Extracts data from any iterable item.
 It accepts arrays or traversables objects.
 The collection items must be associative arrays.

 > **Tip:** Using generators will decrease memory usage.